yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 into something closer to:

-1. describe the change in plain language
+1. Describe the change in plain language
-2. let the tool map that request to BrainSTEM fields
+2. Let the tool map that request to BrainSTEM fields
-3. check the result and accept or make further adjustments
+3. Check the result and accept or make further adjustments

 An example of a batch update I tried looks something like this: